YRNEHENRY/YRNEHENRY/README.md

 My range of programming skills are : Javascript and PHP, Python, Java, C and C#.
 And also MySQL, NoSQL and SQL lite.

 I mostly use my spare time to work on my projects to not fall apart in class.
-I also enjoy reading 📖 and doing sports 🏊🏻‍♂️.
+I also enjoy reading 📖, doing sports 🏊🏻‍♂️ and cooking 🧑🏼‍🍳.
 Otherwise like everyone else I like to waste my time on crap like animes and video games.

 ## The purpose of my GitHub
 This GitHub is there for my study and personal projects.